Last year God gave me a challenge.

 When we read this verse, we usually think of all the good things that happen in our lives.
 It’s pretty natural to want to focus on the positive and put all of the bad stuff out on our minds.
 And it’s true, God will use all of the good stuff to bring about His plan for us.

-But this phrase “all things” actually refers to suffering.
+But the phrase “all things” actually refers to suffering.
 It means the “suffering of the present time”.
 And if there’s anything we can relate to during a global pandemic, it’s suffering in our present time.

 With that said, God doesn’t cause us to suffer needlessly or without reason.
 There’s always a reason and it’s found in the next part of the scripture.